Use & Care

 Thoroughly rinse the countertop with clean water and wipe surface completely dry.
 Check to see if blotchiness is gone.
 If not, repeat procedure, applying more pressure on the sponge or rag.

-Because the solid beauty of Corian® Solid Surface goes all the way through the material, it can be sanded and renewed.
+Because the beauty of Corian® Solid Surface goes all the way through, they are renewable.
 You can remove minor cuts and scratches yourself by following these instructions.
+Deeper scratches may also be removed, but repair is best done by professionals.

 There's Always the Professional Option